 How to Add Exception Monitoring to FastAPI

-• author photo By Stefano Frassetto
+• A photo of Stefano Frassetto By Stefano Frassetto

-• Nov 22, 2021
+• on Nov 22, 2021

 "Errors should never pass silently" is easy to say, but complicated to achieve.
 A robust application needs a powerful monitoring system to control, debug errors, and promptly alert you when something goes wrong.
 These are the problems Honeybadger is dedicated to solving.